wicked-rainman/SolarClock/README.md

 <img src="./images/Sundial.jpg" width="800" height="600">
 </p>

 - Performed some cross check tests in the back garden to correlate the whole magnetic north/true north solar time theory.
 I don't know why, but I'm surprised at just how accurate the results are.
 This gives me some confidence that I should be able to correctly calculate the time within at least a 15 min window.
+Clearly, my earlier views were just plain wrong!

 ## The Components - Stepper motor server